-i.
-Receiving a UNM award that recognizes excellent teaching (including broader awards for overall performance, e.g., Regents Lecturer etc.) ii.
-Receiving a community or professional award that recognizes excellent teaching iii.
-Having a course quality-certified at UNM or by an outside body iv.
-Adding a new course to a faculty member's teaching portfolio (beyond the minimum requirement of five courses); this can include an online course version v.
-Chairing multiple completed PhD dissertations and/or Masters theses/projects in a year vi.
-Participating as committee member on three or more completed PhD dissertations and/or Masters theses or professional projects in a year vii.
-Teaching an undergraduate study abroad class viii.
-Securing funding for teaching support for one or more graduate student ix.
-Securing new funding for student travel (e.g., conferences or training) x.
-Attending multiple special teacher trainings or certifications xi.
-Having a student you chair or are primary advisor (or co-advisor) to win an award (undergraduate or graduate) xii.
-Mentoring multiple graduate students in a year who are developing and teaching their own class (including assisting with online formats) xiii.
-Having outstanding teaching evaluations for all courses in a year, which are more than 1 standard deviation above overall department average (all courses, all instructors) from prior year, with more than 70% of students reporting. xiv.
-Teaching one or more extra course in a year (without extra compensation) xv.
-Advising/completing an REU (research experience for an undergraduate) that year, or its equivalent (e.g., national or local programs) xvi.
-Advising economics honors student credit class(es) xvii.
-Leading a teacher training session (e.g., in the Department, or a UNM program)
+a.
+Receiving a UNM award that recognizes excellent teaching or mentoring (including broader awards for overall performance, e.g., Regents Lecturer etc.)

+- b.
+Receiving a community or professional award that recognizes excellent teaching or mentoring - c.
+Having a course quality-certified at UNM or by an outside body - d.
+Adding a new course to a faculty member's teaching portfolio (beyond the minimum requirement of five courses); this can include an online course version - e.
+Chairing multiple completed PhD dissertations and/or Masters theses/projects in a year - f.
+Participating as committee member on three or more completed PhD dissertations and/or Masters theses or professional projects in a year - g.
+Teaching an undergraduate study abroad class - h.
+Securing new funding for student travel (e.g., conferences or training) - i.
+Attending multiple special teacher trainings or certifications - j.
+Having a student you chair or are primary advisor (or co-advisor) to win an award (undergraduate or graduate) - k.
+Mentoring multiple graduate students in a year who are developing and teaching their own class (including assisting with online formats) - 1.
+Having outstanding teaching evaluations for all courses in a year, which are more than 1 standard deviation above overall department average (all courses, all instructors) from prior year, with more than 70% of students reporting. - m.
+Teaching one or more extra course in a year (without extra compensation) - n.
+Mentoring undergraduate students as research assistants or in departmental honors, El Puente, McNair, ASSURE, and other similar programs. - o.
+Leading a teacher training session (e.g., in the Department, or a UNM program) - p.
+Undertaking a major course restructure to improve student learning (e.g. creating a flipped classroom, incorporating undergraduate research experiences in a gen ed course), development of a teaching tool or curricular product that can be adapted to other coursework or in other learning settings. - q.
+Participating as a course reviewer for quality assurance. - r.
+Participating in teaching fellowships, special teaching initiatives, or grants for teaching innovations (e.g., SEP, ECURE, OER) - s.
+Presenting on pedagogical practices at local, national and international workshops or conferences